Khalique13/99days_of_rtl_code/README.md

 ![Screenshot from 2021-11-27 20-17-37](https://user-images.githubusercontent.com/80625515/143686476-10d4837f-afc6-4a6c-aea9-6118e01dec8e.png)

 ## Day 2 of RTL code
+## RTL Code for 16-bit Adder with sign flags

 ```
 // RTL Behavioral code for 16-bit Adder with sign flags